Tryouts /Assessments

 What will my child be tested on during the tryout?

-The sessions are led by our lead team coaches.
-They will assess participants’ listening skills, flexibility, strength, coordination, and balance, as well as other technical requirements.
+Participants are assessed on listening skills, attitude, flexibility, strength, coordination, and balance, as well as other technical requirements.
 The session usually starts with a warm-up, followed by physical and skill testing.
-The coaches are not expecting fully formed athletes, but are looking for eager and determined prospective athletes who have the potential and desire to commit to the program.
+Coaches are looking for eager, determined athletes who show potential and have a desire to commit to the program.
 If you have prior competitive gymnastics experience, simply bring your spirit to the game!!
+The sessions are led by our team coaches.

 What if my child is already in a class at the time of the tryout?